-Epidemiology is the theoretical framework from which this document evaluates the impact of alcohol and drug use.
-Meaning 'to study what is of the people', epidemiology frames alcohol and drug use as a public health concern that is both preventable and treatable.
-According to the WHO (WHO, 2014), "Epidemiology is the study of the distribution and determinants of health-related states or events (including disease), and the application of this study to the control of diseases and other health problems.
-Various methods can be used to carry out epidemiological investigations: surveillance and descriptive studies can be used to study distribution; analytical studies are used to study determinants."
-The WHO also seeks information regarding the use of alcohol and drugs, the harms and treatment associated with use, as well as policy development, from an epidemiology perspective.
+As established by the Substance Abuse and Mental Health Services Administration, epidemiology helps prevention professionals identify and analyze community patterns of substance misuse and the various factors that influence behavior.
+Epidemiology is the theoretical framework for which this document evaluates the impact of drug and alcohol use on the public at large.
+Meaning 'to study what is of the people', epidemiology frames drug and alcohol use as a public health concern that is both preventable and treatable.
+According to the World Health Organization, "Epidemiology is the study of the distribution and determinants of health-related states or events (including disease), and the application of this study to the control of diseases and other health problems."

-The Substance Abuse Mental Health Services Administration (SAMHSA) has adopted an epi-framework for the purpose of surveying and monitoring systems to provide national indicators regarding alcohol and drug use.
-Ultimately, the WHO, SAMHSA, and similar organizations, endeavor to create an infrastructure enabling effective analysis and strategic planning, identifying populations at risk, and evaluate appropriate policy implementation for prevention and treatment.
-For many years, state level stakeholders in the U.S. have looked at alcohol and drug use from an epidemiological perspective
+The Substance Abuse Mental Health Services Administration has also adopted the epi-framework for the purpose of surveying and monitoring systems which currently provide indicators regarding the use of drugs and alcohol nationally.
+Ultimately, the WHO, SAMHSA, and several other organizations are endeavoring to create an ongoing systematic infrastructure (such as a repository) that will enable effective analysis and strategic planning for the nation's disease burden, while identifying demographics at risk and evaluating appropriate policy implementation for prevention and treatment.